Coastal Opportunities & Hazards (Cambridge (CIE) IGCSE Geography)

 Cyclones form in the South Pacific and Indian Ocean

-In the northern hemisphere they form between May and November
+In the northern hemisphere, they form between May and November

 Between October and May in the southern hemisphere

-A tropical storm can destroy coastal areas and kill people and the effects are worse in LEDCs due to lack of economic funds
+A tropical storm can destroy coastal areas and kill people and the effects are worse in LEDCs due to a lack of economic funds

 Other impacts are: